 5. The book must be of high literary merit i.e. not written mainly for the academic market.

-6. Books are called in by the judges, the Vice-Presidents and Executive Board of English PEN.
+6. Books are called in by the judges, including the chair.

 2013- Savage Continent: Europe in the Aftermath of World War II by Keith Lowe, published by Viking/Penguin